Louis, Grand Dauphin: Political and military role

 Although he was permitted at first to attend and later to participate in the Conseil d'en haut, Louis did not play an important part in French politics.
 Nonetheless, as the heir to the throne, he was constantly surrounded by cabals battling for future prominence.
 Apart from the minor political role that he played during his father's reign, Louis engaged in more leisurely pursuits and was esteemed for his magnificent collection of art at Versailles and Meudon.
-Louis XIV purchased Meudon for him from the widow of Louvois.
+Louis XIV purchased Château Meudon for him from the widow of Louvois.

 The Dauphin employed Jules Hardouin Mansart and the office of the Bâtiments du Roi but most particularly his long-term "house designer", Jean Bérain, head of the Menus Plaisirs, to provide new decors.
 He lived quietly at Meudon for the remainder of his life and was surrounded by his two half-sisters Marie Anne de Bourbon and the Princess of Condé, both of whom he loved dearly.
 The three made up the main part of the Cabal de Meudon, which opposed the Dauphin's son Louis and his Savoyard wife, the Duchess of Burgundy.

 During the War of the Grand Alliance, he was sent in 1688 to the Rhineland front.
 Before leaving the court, Louis was thus instructed by his father: In sending you to command my army, I am giving you an opportunity to make known your merit; go and show it to all Europe, so that when I come to die it will not be noticed that the King is dead.

 There, Louis succeeded, under the tutelage of Marshal de Duras and Vauban, in taking one of the bridgeheads across the Rhine, Philippsburg, which was surrounded by marshes.
 Louis's courage was shown when he visited the soldiers in the inundated trenches under heavy fire to observe the progress of the siege.
 Montausier, his former governor, wrote to him:

 I shall not compliment you on the taking of Philippsburg; you had a good army, bombs, cannons and Vauban.
 I shall not compliment you because you are brave.
 That virtue is hereditary.
 But I rejoice with you that you have been liberal, generous, humane, and have recognised the services of those who did well.